 There are now also remote sensing’ thermometers that work by placing a sensor with transmitter in one location, and the readout (with receiver) in another - in the house, for example.
 These can work well, but it is vital to check them regularly.
 If the battery in the transmitter fails, or the signal is weak, they may fail to alert you to dangerous temperatures.
 We feel that while they are a useful addition to a standard thermometer, their risk of failure is too high to recommend them completely.
 It can also be helpful to monitor the temperatures inside the hibernating box, right next to the tortoise.
 For this, you need a thermometer with a remote probe.
 However, this should not be the main thermometer you rely on to judge hibernation safety.
 By the time this thermometer responds to a dangerously low temperature, it could already be too late!
 Use external thermometers, outside of the box, to maintain a safe environment.

 Never - ever - try to hibernate any tortoise without constantly monitoring temperatures using reliable thermometers.
 Remember, years ago few tortoises survived hibernation in captivity, these days losses are rare if the correct methods are used.
 This is entirely due to keepers adopting the methods described here.
 Juveniles, with their low body mass, are extremely vulnerable to rapid changes in temperature.
 One method of improving the temperature stability of juveniles is to allow them to bury into a dense, high mass of substrate just as they would in nature, but within a tray or container that can be placed in a temperature controlled environment.
 This will also assist with limiting fluid loss via the skin and respiration.
-We strongly recommend consulting our advice forum for further information on the hibernation of juveniles.

 The hibernation box